 Low care shrub covered in yellow flowers throughout the growing season.
 It is popular as background plantings in wide borders, visual barriers, or foundation plantings (because they are easily pruned or sheared into a low hedge).
-They are root hardy to zone 8, but top growth may be killed by temperatures dipping below 30F – so I hope ours puts down some good roots during our warm season.
+They are root hardy to zone 8, but online sources say top growth may be killed by temperatures dipping below 30F.
+So I was surprised how well our specimen weathered the freeze into the mid-teens in January 2018 – it was one of the only plants in the garden to stay evergreen, and never missed a beat.
 Native to Central America.

 About my plant portraits